Appendix 2: Policy on student sexual violence and misconduct

 22. Students can make a disclosure to Student Support Services through a number of channels, normally Report and Support, or by meeting directly with relevant staff members in the Service.

-23. If a student makes a disclosure to someone other than a Case Worker from Student Support Services, that person should send the disclosure to Student Support Services normally with the consent of the disclosing student, and a Case Worker will communicate with the staff member and student to offer support.
-If more information is required regarding the role of the Case Worker.
+23. If a student makes a disclosure to a member of staff other than a Case Worker from Student Support Services, that person should send the disclosure to Student Support Services normally with the consent of the disclosing student, and a Case Worker will communicate with the staff member and student to offer support.
+If more information is required regarding the role of the Case Worker the member of staff can email email@example.com or visit standing together page.

 24. When a disclosure is made the disclosing party(s) will be offered an options conversation by a Case Worker.
-Where required, a risk assessment will also be carried out by relevant members of the Cause for Concern Group, and if necessary, appropriate precautionary measures recommended to the Academic Registrar or nominee.
+A basic risk assessment will be completed by the Standing Together team where they have received a disclosure.
+Where significant risk has been identified a referral of the case will be made to the Cause for Concern Group, and if necessary, appropriate precautionary measures will be recommended to the Academic Registrar or nominee.

 25. Precautionary measures will also be reviewed and considered by the Major Misconduct Review Group that may determine additional measures are necessary.